All the Colors of the Dark

-All the Colors of the Dark (Tutti i colori del buio) is a 1972 giallo film directed by Sergio Martino and starring George Hilton, Edwige Fenech, Ivan Rassimov, Julián Ugarte, George Rigaud, Susan Scott and Marina Malfatti.
-The film was also released under the alternate titles Day of the Maniac and They're Coming to Get You!.
+All the Colors of the Dark (Tutti i colori del buio, also released as Day of the Maniac and They're Coming to Get You!) is a 1972 giallo film directed by Sergio Martino from a screenplay co-written by Ernesto Gastaldi, and starring Edwige Fenech, George Hilton, Ivan Rassimov, Nieves Navarro, Marina Malfatti and George Rigaud.
+Fenech portrays a troubled London woman who gets involved in a Satanic cult.

+This was the fourth giallo directed by Martino, and the second collaboration between the director and Fenech.
+An Italian and Spanish co-production, it premiered on 28 February 1972.

 Plot

 Jane Harrison lives in London with her boyfriend Richard Steele, a pharmaceutical salesman often away on business trips.
 After losing her unborn child in a car accident, Jane has been unable to engage in sex with Richard, while still dealing with the trauma of witnessing her mother's murder at a young age.
 Despite Richard's skepticism of psychiatry, Jane's sister Barbara takes her to consult a psychiatrist, Dr. Burton, for whom Barbara works.
 Jane tells Dr. Burton that she has been having nightmares of a sinister man with piercing blue eyes murdering her mother, insisting that she has just seen the same man in the waiting room.

 After encountering the blue-eyed man twice on her way back home, Jane meets Mary, a mysterious woman who recently moved into her apartment building.
 Jane confides her troubles to Mary, and the blue-eyed man later tries to kill Jane with an axe.
 Under the guise of helping Jane overcome her trauma, Mary takes her to a castle where a Satanic cult led by J. P. McBrian is performing a Black Mass.
 J. P. sacrifices a puppy and has Jane drink its blood, before forcing himself on her while surrounded by the other members.
 That night, Jane and Richard reignite their sex life.
 While out with Richard the next day, Jane spots the blue-eyed man and flees in a taxi.

 Jane continues to attend the cult's rituals, but is horrified when the latest ritual results in Mary's sacrifice.
 After Jane awakens in a field, the blue-eyed man, Mark Cogan, brings her back to J. P., who explains that Mary allowed herself to be sacrificed after bringing Jane in as a novice, as it is the only way to leave the cult.
 Attempting to flee, Jane is attacked by two German Shepherds before Mark sedates her.
 Jane awakens in her own bed and rushes to Mary's apartment, now occupied by an elderly woman.